 For an MSP building a cloud practice in Azure, one of the most important considerations is to understand how to transact in Azure.
 This includes becoming familiar with the various types of Azure resources and how they work, how each type of resource is billed, how to architect an Azure IT environment, and most importantly how to make money.

 Two common approaches to creating an Azure offer are bundling and resale.
-Some MSPs prefer to provide their customers with an all-in IT solution that includes infrastructure running in Azure, software licensing, and managed services – all for a predictable monthly price on a per-user, per-device basis–or some other unit of value.
+Some MSPs prefer to provide their customers with an all-in IT solution that includes infrastructure running in Azure, software licensing, and managed services – all for a predictable monthly subscription cost on a per-user, per-device basis--or some other unit of value.
 Other MSPs bundle their managed services and resell Azure infrastructure separately from the managed services agreement.

 In terms of the MSP’s offer of cloud services to their end customer, optimizing the cost of Azure infrastructure will have significant impact on the MSP’s gross margins and it is therefore important to spend some time understanding the levers that are available to optimize Azure costs and increase your margins.